jajik/modcluster.io/source-code/index.md

 All mod_cluster project modules and repositories are fully open-source and are licenced under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+All repositories are using [Git](https://git-scm.com/) for source code management.

 ## Container integration modules source code